design-automation/mobius-mooc-generator/README.md

 # edx-generator

-A python script for generating an edx course from markdown.
+A Python3 script for generating an edx course from markdown.

-The script generates a compressed .tar.gz file that can be directly imported into the edx course.
-When this file is imported, it will automatically populate all course contents.

-Warning: any existing course contents in edx will be deleted.

 The aim is:
 - to allow all content to be created using a simple text editor outside the browser.
 - to allow Git and version control to be used when developing the content.
 - to allow better control over formatting and styles.

+The script generates a compressed .tar.gz file that can be directly imported into the edx course.
+When this file is imported, it will automatically populate all course contents.

+For the edx import to succeed, it is vital that settings in the course.xml file match teh settings in edx.
+`<course org="Org name" course="My Course" url_name="20192020S2"/>`

+In the edx UI for the course, under the menu 'Settings > Schedule & Details', these are named as follows:
+- Organization
+- Course Number
+- Course Run

+Warning: any existing course contents in edx will be deleted.

+## Python Dependencies

+This script requires two python modules, 'python-markdown' and 'lxml'.
+These can be installed with pip as follows:

+pip install markdown
+pip install lxml

 ## Hierarchical Terminology